How to Expand a BPMN Sub-Process?

 Sub-process is a standard BPMN notation that can be used to represent an activity within a business process.
 In this tutorial, we will take a look at some of the key actions you can perform on a sub-process.

-A sub-process is a type of activity in BPMN that represents a set of related activities within a larger business process.
-It is a way to break down a complex process into smaller, more manageable parts, which can be further detailed, analyzed, and optimized.
-Sub-processes can be used to represent both sequential and parallel flows of activities within a process.
+A sub-process is an activity in BPMN that represents a collection of related activities within a larger business process.
+It allows you to break down a complex process into smaller, more manageable parts that can be further detailed, analyzed, and optimized.
+Sub-processes can be used to represent both sequential and parallel flows of activities.

-There are primarily two types of sub-process: Embedded sub-process and Reusable sub-process.
+There are two main types of sub-processes: Embedded and Reusable.

-• Embedded sub-process: An embedded sub-process is a sub-process that is defined and used within a larger process.
-It is represented by a rectangle with a thick border, and it is placed inside the main process.
-It has its own set of activities, events, and gateways that describe the flow of the sub-process.
-The sequence of activities inside the sub-process is defined by the sequence flow connections between the activities.
+• Embedded sub-process: An embedded sub-process is defined and used within a single, larger process.
+It is represented by a rectangle with a thick border and is placed inside the main process.
+It has its own set of activities, events, and gateways that describe its internal flow.

-• Reusable sub-process: A reusable sub-process is a sub-process that can be used in multiple processes.
-It is represented by a rectangle with a thin border, and it is defined outside of the main process.
-It has its own set of activities, events, and gateways that describe the flow of the sub-process.
-The sequence of activities inside the sub-process is defined by the sequence flow connections between the activities.
+• Reusable sub-process: A reusable sub-process can be used in multiple processes.
+It is represented by a rectangle with a thin border and is defined outside of the main process.
+Like an embedded sub-process, it has its own set of activities, events, and gateways.

-1. Clarity and simplicity: By breaking down a complex process into smaller, more manageable parts, sub-processes can make the process easier to understand, follow, and communicate.
-They can also help to eliminate redundancy, confusion, and ambiguity in the process.
+1. Clarity and simplicity: By breaking down a complex process into smaller parts, sub-processes make it easier to understand, follow, and communicate.
+They also help to eliminate redundancy and ambiguity.

-3. Optimization: Sub-processes can be analyzed and optimized for performance, efficiency, and effectiveness, which can lead to better outcomes, lower costs, and higher customer satisfaction.
+3. Optimization: Sub-processes can be individually analyzed and optimized for performance and efficiency, leading to better outcomes and lower costs.

-4. Collaboration: Sub-processes can be assigned to different teams or individuals for implementation, which can promote collaboration, specialization, and accountability.
+4. Collaboration: Sub-processes can be assigned to different teams or individuals for implementation, promoting collaboration and accountability.

-1. Create a business process diagram, with a start event and a task Announce Proposal.
-Connect them with sequence flow.
+1. Create a business process diagram with a start event and a task named Announce Proposal.
+Connect them with a sequence flow.

 Simple business process diagram

-2. You can create a sub-process by making use of the Resource Catalog.
-Move your mouse pointer over the task Announce Proposal.
+2. You can create a sub-process using the Resource Catalog.
+Move your mouse pointer over the Announce Proposal task.

 Mouse over task